-Deb King is currently a Special Projects Administrator for the Arizona Supreme Court’s Court Leadership institute of Arizona (CLIA).
-In that capacity she coordinates and develops leadership and management training programs in support of the Arizona judicial branch’s strategic agenda.
-Deb has served within the Administrative Office of the Courts, (AOC) for twenty-three years.
-As the AOC’s Training and Organizational Development Officer, within the Human Resources Division she has: developed and facilitated over 38 programs covering topics from ethics to management training; conducted process improvement analysis; developed organizational interventions and system improvements; and managed projects to further the goals of the Supreme Court.
+Deb King recently retired from the AOC where she was a Special Projects Administrator for the Arizona Supreme Court’s Court Leadership institute of Arizona (CLIA).
+Deb served within the Administrative Office of the Courts, (AOC) for twenty-three years.
+As the AOC’s Training and Organizational Development Officer, within the Human Resources Division she: developed and facilitated over 38 programs covering topics from ethics to management training; conducted process improvement analysis; developed organizational interventions and system improvements; and managed projects to further the goals of the Supreme Court.

 Deb has two children, is an Arizona native and prior to her career with the court, was a Corporate Officer of Valley National Bank serving in bank operations management, conducting process improvement, quality management programs and designing and developing statewide training programs.